cep21/gotemplate/README.md

 [Modules](./go.mod) are the now standard way to manage dependencies of Go code.
 The CI process runs both `go mod download` and
 `go mod verify` to check your dependencies.
 The build process uses `-mod=readonly` to ensure your CI checks the `go.mod` file for missing dependencies.

+THe [go.sum](./go.sum) file is checked into the repository to verify your downloaded dependencies continue to match and aren't changed from under you.

 # License